The Recovery Method You Need To Try On Your Next Rest Day

 Should you stretch before and after your workout?
 Clients often ask me this question.
 While the general answer is yes, here's the truth: You could probably be stretching a lot more effectively.

-This spring, I traveled to Colorado for the functional range-conditioning certification led by Dr. Andreo A. Spina, a chiropractor whose research and methodology has proven instrumental for both rehabilitating injured clients and improving athletes' performance across many professional sports teams.
-There, I learned so much about how to move better and prevent injury, not just for athletes but for everyday people.
+This spring, I traveled to Colorado for the functional range conditioning certification led by Dr. Andreo A. Spina.
+Dr. Spina is a chiropractor whose research and methodology has proven instrumental for both rehabilitating injured clients and improving athletes' performance across many professional sports teams.
+During the certification, I learned so much about how to move better and prevent injury, not just for athletes but for everyone.